 Internal innovation is a stepwise process that must be carefully managed at every step.
 A budget hiccup could halt a project instantly, and innovations must all be tested carefully in-house.
 It not only costs more, but it takes longer.
-As a result, time-to-market for an innovative product can be longer than expected.
+As a result, the time-to-market for an innovative product can be longer than expected.

 Open innovation, by contrast, accelerates time-to-market, because many tasks can be done in parallel, by multiple organizations.
-This helps improvements on old products and innovative new ones make it to market faster, so ROI can be captured sooner.
+This helps improvements on old products and innovative new ones make it to market faster.
+So ROI can be captured sooner.

-Open innovation isn’t a new idea, but it has become more popular with the advent of technologies that make the sharing of innovations and ideas easier.
+Open innovation isn’t a new idea.
+But it has become more popular with the advent of technologies that make the sharing of innovations and ideas easier.
 It is becoming a mainstream form of innovation, resulting in new kinds of partnerships.
 Athletic gear companies may partner with professional athletes, healthcare companies may work with economists, and technology companies may partner with colleges and universities.
 The resulting innovations not only make it to market faster but often satisfy unmet or unrealized needs better than would the products of internal-only innovation.

 More Access to Talent